-How UC Undergraduates Financed Their Education in 2020-21
+How UC Undergraduates Financed Their Education in 2021-22

-The charts that follow depict how California resident undergraduates financed their education during the 2020-21 academic year.
+The charts that follow depict how California resident undergraduates financed their education during the 2021-22 academic year.

 - UC students receive substantial levels of gift aid-grants and scholarships-to help cover their total cost.
 See Figure 1-1. - Grants are awarded to lower- and middle-income students with financial need. - Most grant assistance comes from three major programs: Federal Pell Grants, State Cal Grants, and UC Grants.
-UC grants are awarded after taking Pell Grants and Cal Grants into account to make UC financially accessible to students at every income level.
+UC Grants are awarded after taking Pell Grants and Cal Grants into account to make UC financially accessible to students at every income level.
 See Figure 1-1. - Gift aid dramatically reduces UC's net cost of attendance for lower-income students and provides substantial assistance to eligible middle-income students.
 See Figure 1-2. - Loans help students and parents cover the net cost of attendance.
-Low-income students are typically more likely to borrow than students from middle- or high-income families, and some students at all income levels do not borrow.
+In typical years, lowincome students are more likely to borrow than students from middle- or high-income families, and some students at all income levels do not borrow.
 Parent loans are most common among middle-income families.
-See Figure 1-3. - COVID Impact: In 2020-21, fewer students at all income levels borrowed.
-Unlike in most years, the lowest-income students were less likely to borrow than their middleincome peers, perhaps due to the availability of emergency pandemic grants. - Consistent with the Education Financing Model, many students work part-time during the academic year to help cover a share of their costs.
+See Figure 1-3. - COVID Impact: In 2020-21 and 2021-22, fewer students at all income levels borrowed.
+Unlike in most years, the lowest-income students were less likely to borrow than their middle-income peers, perhaps due to the availability of emergency pandemic grants. - Consistent with the Education Financing Model, many students work part-time during the academic year to help cover a share of their costs.
 Jobs funded by federal work-study funds are available to students with financial need, but other forms of employment play an even greater role in helping students finance their education.
 See Figure 1-4. - COVID Impact: Work-study and on-campus employment were much lower than usual due to the pandemic.
+In 2020-21, the proportion of part-time workers dropped compared with 2018-19 or 2019-20, and it climbed back in 2021-22 but is still not at pre-pandemic levels.

-Figure 1-1 Gift Aid Recipients and Average Awards Among California Residents by Parent Income,2 Academic Year 2020-21
+Figure 1-1 Gift Aid Recipients and Average Awards Among California Residents by Parent Income,3 Academic Year 2021-22